JanHerca/urantiapedia-backup/en/book/William_Arnold_Stevens_And_Ernest_DeWitt_Burton/A_Harmony_of_the_Gospels_Historical/Divisions.md

   </table>
 </figure>

-Part I.— **THE THIRTY TEABS OF PRIVATE LIFE**: From the Birth of Jesus untill the Coming of John the Baptist.
+Part I.— **THE THIRTY TEARS OF PRIVATE LIFE**: From the Birth of Jesus untill the Coming of John the Baptist.

 Part II.— **THE OPENING EVENTS OF CHRISTS MINISTRY**: From the Coming of John the Baptist until the Public Appearance of Jesus in Jerusalem.